Chiropractic's Dirty Secret:

 This notice is a step in the right direction but does not go far enough.
 A proper consent should disclose that (a) the risk is unknown; (b) alternative treatments may be available; (c) in many cases, neck symptoms will go away without treatment; (d) certain types of neck manipulation carry a higher risk than others; and (e) claims that spinal manipulation can remedy systemic diseases, boost immunity, improve general health, or prolong life have neither scientific justification nor a plausible rationale.

 In 2003, a coroner's jury concluded that Lana Dale Lewis of Toronto, Canada, was killed in 1996 by a chiropractic neck manipulation.
 Among other things, the jury recommended that all patients for whom neck manipulation is recommended be informed that risk exists and that the Ontario Ministry of Health establish a database for chiropractors and other health professionals to report on neck adjustments .

 In 2007, following an unnecessary neck manipulation, Sandra Nette developed "locked-in syndrome," a condition that has been described as "the closest thing to being buried alive."
 She is fully aware of her surroundings and suffers at times from extreme pain.
 She cannot swallow, speak, or breathe without regular mechanical ventilation and suctioning of her secretions.
 She cannot move her legs or left arm.
 Slight use of her right arm enables her to use a computer keyboard to communicate through a voice synthesizer.
-Her plight is readily apparent in videos posted to YouTube .
+Her plight was readily apparent in videos posted to YouTube .
 In 2008, she and her husband filed a class-action lawsuit intended to stop inappropriate chiropractic manipulation and force Canadian regulators to deal with this problem .
 The court refused to certify a class action , but the suit against the chiropractor who treated her proceeded and but was settled with an undisclosed payment .